analysiscenter/cardio/docs/index.rst

 ===================================
 Welcome to CardIO's documentation!
 ===================================
-`CardIO` is a library designed to build end-to-end machine learning models for deep research of electrocardiograms.
+`CardIO` is designed to build end-to-end machine learning models for deep research of electrocardiograms.

 Main features:

-* load and save signal in a number of formats
+* load and save signal in various formats (wfdb, blosc, etc)
-* resample, crop and flip signal
+* resample, crop, flip and filter signals
-* filter signal
-* allocate PQ, QT, QRS segments
+* detect PQ, QT, QRS segments
-* calculate heart rate and find other standard ECG characteristics
+* calculate heart rate and other ECG characteristics
-* apply complex transformations like fft and wavelets, or any other custom functions.
+* apply complex transformations like fft and wavelets, as well as custom functions
-* recognize heart diseases from ECG
+* recognize heart diseases (e.g. atrial fibrillation)
 * efficiently work with large datasets that do not even fit into memory
-* easily arrange new custom actions into pipelines
-* do end-to-end ECG processing
+* perform end-to-end ECG processing
-* build, train and test custom models for deep research
+* build, train and test neural networks and other machine learning models.

-… and do everything under a single API.

-The library is based on `Dataset <https://github.com/analysiscenter/dataset>`_.
-We suggest to read Dataset's documentation to learn more, however, you may skip it for the first reading.
+.. note:: CardIO is based on `Dataset <https://github.com/analysiscenter/dataset>`_.
+You might benefit from reading `its documentation <https://analysiscenter.github.io/dataset>`_.
+However, it is not required, especially at the beginning.

 CardIO has three modules: :doc:`batch <./api/cardio.batch>`, :doc:`models <./api/cardio.models>` and :doc:`pipelines <api/cardio.pipelines>`.

-Module batch contains low-level actions for ECG processing.
-Actions are included in EcgBatch class that also defines how to store ECGs.
-From these actions you can build new pipelines.
-You can also write custom action and include it in EcgBatch.
+``batch`` module contains ``EcgBatch`` class which defines how ECG are stored and includes actions for ECG processing.
+These actions might be used to build multi-staged workflows that can also involve machine learning models.

-In models we provide several models that were elaborated to learn the most important problems in ECG:
+``models`` module provides several ready to use models for important problems in ECG analysis:

-* how to recognize specific features of ECG like R-peaks, P-wave, T-wave
+* how to detect specific features of ECG like R-peaks, P-wave, T-wave, etc;
-* how to recognize heart diseases from ECG, for example - atrial fibrillation.
+* how to recognize heart diseases from ECG, for example, atrial fibrillation.

-Module pipelines contains high-level methods that build pipelines for model training and prediction, preprocessing, etc.
+``pipelines`` module contains predefined workflows to

+* train a model to detect PQ, QT, QRS segments
+* calculate heart rate
+* train a model to find probabilities of heart diseases, in particular, atrial fibrillation.

+Under the hood these methods contain actions that load signals, filter it and do complex calculations.

 Contents
 ========